Article summary:

 - 86% of B2B purchases stall during the buying process

 I’ve seen deals get shot down because the organization struggled to see the same value as the champion.
-Any time you’ve watched a deal you “knew would close” stall behind doors, you’ve experienced it.
+Any time you’ve watched “for sure” deal stall behind doors, you’ve experienced it.

 Buyers want relevance, not more seller activity: